 McClain's starring roles in independent films include Soldier’s Heart (Winner Best Narrative Film - GI Film Festival), Home Movie with Adrian Pasdar (released through IFC Midnight), Alma Mater with Alexander Chaplin and Will Lyman (Nominated for a Golden Starfish Award at the Hampton's Film Festival), Simple Justice with Doris Roberts and Cesar Romero (Directed by Deborah Del Prete), and Retreat with Michael E. Knight (Winner Wood's Hole Film Festival).

-Other appearances include the award-winning web series Venice the Series and Switch, where she was proud to work with Olympia Dukakis.
+Other acting appearances include the award-winning web series Venice the Series and Switch, where she was proud to work with Olympia Dukakis.